 6. Quality of materials used?

 All fabric used in our quilts are purchased from Fabric.com.
-We know we are getting high quality quilting cottons.
+I know we are getting high quality quilting cottons.
 On the rare occasion the quality of the fabric has not been what I am used to I have returned the fabric and worked with the customer to choose a different fabric.

 7. What is the turnaround time to get your quilt made?